B.A. St. Xavier's College, Kolkata.

 M.A.
 Presidency University, Kolkata.

-Teaching Assistant HSOC 112, The People’s Health (Course Instructor: Professor David Barnes), Spring 2019.
+Teaching Assistant for The People’s Health (HSOC 112), Spring 2019.

 Teaching Assistant for Medicine in History (HSOC 002), Fall 2018.